-Applicants wishing to take up to 24 units for credit, but who are undecided or do not yet plan to pursue one of Tozer Seminary's degree programs may be enrolled as "non-degree-seeking" students for
+Applicants wishing to take up to 24 credits, but who are undecided or do not yet plan to pursue one of Tozer Seminary's degree programs may be enrolled as "non-degree-seeking" students for courses offered during the given semester.
+Non-degree students are ineligible for financial aid.
+Non-degree-seeking students who later decide to become degree-seeking students must apply for a specific degree through the Office of Enrollment Management.